crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 > Solidity's arithmetic errors are encoded as `abi.encodeWithSignature("Panic(uint256)", 0x11)`.

-The check for overflow in unsigned integer addition involves calculating the largest value that one summand can be added to the other without resulting in an overflow.
+The check for overflow in unsigned integer addition involves calculating the largest value that one summand can have when added to the other without causing an overflow.
-Specifically, in this case, the maximum value that `a` can have is `type(uint256).max - b`.
+Specifically, in this case, the maximum value `a` can have is `type(uint256).max - b`.
 If `a` exceeds this value, we can conclude that `a + b` will overflow.

-An alternative (and slightly more efficient) approach to computing the maximum value of `a` is to invert the bits on `b`.
+An alternative and slightly more efficient approach for computing the maximum value of `a` involves inverting the bits of `b`.

 ```solidity
 /// @notice versions >=0.8.0 && <0.8.16 with compiler optimizations